gjreda/gregreda.com/content/pages/about.md

 Previously, I was the first data science hire at [GrubHub](http://www.grubhub.com/), where I led the team focused on data research, A/B testing, and product analytics.

-I've also spent time at [Datascope](http://datascopeanalytics.com/), where I helped an NBA team with draft prepartion and scouting, and [PwC](http://www.pwc.com/us/en/index.jhtml), where I focused on analytics related to fraud, investigations, and litigation.
+I've also spent time at [Datascope](http://datascopeanalytics.com/), where I helped an NBA team with draft preparation and scouting, and [PwC](http://www.pwc.com/us/en/index.jhtml), where I focused on analytics related to fraud, investigations, and litigation.

 I'd love to work together.
 [Get in touch](mailto:gjreda@gmail.com?subject=Work).